 Linear or Cyclical?

-All over the planet, the tribal people can be the most patient lot because they have a very different notion of time than ours.
+As detailed above, all over the planet, the tribal people can be the most patient lot because they have a very different notion of time than ours.
 For the Hopi tribe, of the US, time is not linear at all-they do not differentiate between the past, present, and the future.
-It is understandable that if one does not believe that time is moving, there is no rush; there are no deadlines and there is no death as such.
+It is understandable that if one does not believe that time is moving, there is no rush; there are no deadlines to meet and even death is not so concrete a concept.

 The Hindu religion of Asia has a cyclical view of time.
 It is the non-stop cycle of creation and the destruction of the world and hence every life form gets reborn as many other life forms.
-What such a belief implies is that after death one will be reborn and one will have to pay the price of lives lived in his/her past lives.
+What such a belief implies is that after death one will be reborn and one will have to pay the price of the acts done in his/her past lives.
 This entire process is imagined as a wheel and what ideally one thrives for is to stop the wheel, that is, to stop re-births and become one with the universe (which is called ‘Moksha’).
-Such a perception of time affects the life decisions of each and every individual.
-Everyone has to live on keeping in mind one will be answerable to the deeds of this life in another life.
-In the frame of reference also, there is no need to hurry in life because it is all an endless cycle.
+Such a perception of time affects the life decisions of each individual.
+Everyone has to live keeping in mind one will be answerable for the deeds of this life in another life.
+In this frame of reference also, there is no need to hurry in life because it is all an endless cycle.